AsyncDeveloper245/Docsite-Revamp/README.md

 - Make code chunks available for testing by users on documentation pages.
 - Alter script to properly parse static (image) files
 - Instead of relying on the pre-existing files in the templates directory, let users use their own basic templates.
+- Work on timproving the User interface of the dictionary viewer.

 ## My Experience